-VISIT famous movie locations in the Melbourne CBD that tell the history of iconic Australian film making.
-Gothic lanes, rock venues, Yarra bridges, historic buildings and hidden places.
+VISIT iconic movie locations in the Melbourne CBD that tell the history of Australian film-making including famous lanes and arcades, historic buildings and hidden places.

 LEARN about Melbourne’s role as a world movie pioneer including the world’s first feature film, first narrative documentary and the world’s oldest film studio.